joebrew/vilaweb/analyses/wikipedia2/README.md

 ![](figures/unnamed-chunk-6-1.png)

 Though Borrell's total surpassed those of Comín and Junqueras, it came largely in the last few days only.
-And the effect has died down significantly already:
+And the effect has died down significantly already.
+Let's zoom-in to just the last few days:

 ![](figures/unnamed-chunk-7-1.png)